markusahlstrand/cloudworker-router/README.md

 # Cloudworker Router V2

-This is a rewrite of the router wrapping the [tiny-request-router](https://www.npmjs.com/package/tiny-request-router) that does the heavy lifting.
+This is a rewrite of the v1 router based on the [tiny-request-router](https://www.npmjs.com/package/tiny-request-router) that does the heavy lifting.

 The router is based on [path-to-regexp](https://github.com/pillarjs/path-to-regexp) for the path matching, which is used by many other routers as well.